lokesh/lightbox2/README.md

 ### v3.0 - In Brainstorming Phase

+Interactions
 - Add touch gesture support.
-- Rewrite animations for performance and flexibility.
+- Exploring using tilt gesture on mobile devices with extra-wide images.
+- If user attempts to go forward when at end of image set, animation (shake?) indicating the end or option to close Lightbox.

+Layout
 - Optimize layout for mobile.
 - Optimize layout for screens of varying densities.

+Animations
+- Evaluate start, end, and transition animations.
 - Use inline SVG for UI elements.

+Assets
+- Rewrite animations for performance and flexibility.

+Accessibility
+- Review

+API
 - Do not initialize automatically and allow multiple instances.
 - Add event handlers.
 - Allow setting options on the fly.
 - Allow the setting of options from HTML.
 - Allow instantiation with jQuery plugin syntax.
-- Evaluate start, end, and transition animations.
 - Evaluate preloading and caching.
 - Evaluate droppping jQuery requirement.
-- If user attempts to go forward when at end of image set, animation (shake?) indicating the end or option to close Lightbox.
 - Allow placement inside of a specified element?
 Orig feature requester was dealing with iframe.

 ## Changelog